 A specific gage analysis for low to moderate flows at the Overton Bridge indicates channel degradation at the bridge prior to 2013 followed by slight channel aggradation since.
 At the Cottonwood Ranch (CWR) stream gage located at the downstream end of the CWR habitat complex, the channel was slightly aggradational during the period of 2005–2015 and has been stable since.
 Thalweg and volume change analyses indicate a dynamic channel with a high degree of spatial and temporal variability during the augmentation period.
 Spatially, the reach from the Overton Bridge to CWR was stable to slightly aggradational, the CWR reach was slightly degradational, and the reach from CWR to the Kearney Canal Diversion (KCD) was aggradational during augmentation years.
 Temporally, the channel bed was net aggradational or relatively stable in three out of five years, but degradational from 2017–2019.
 When compared to the pre-augmentation period and normalized for discharge, we observed no major difference in bed erosion during the pre- and post-augmentation periods downstream of Overton Bridge.
 The one substantial difference we did observe was significant lateral erosion that occurred because of the prolonged peak flow event in 2015 which increased mean channel width by more than 200 ft.
 Channel widths have remained stable since.

-Overall, we assess that sediment augmentation did not appear to influence sediment balance downstream of Overton Bridge.
-This should not be interpreted as a negative finding as the reach continues to be dynamic but generally stable and the increase in channel width that occurred during the pre-augmentation period has been maintained.
+Overall, we assess that effects of sediment augmentation were not detectable downstream of Overton Bridge.
+The reach continues to be dynamic and highly variable but generally stable and the increase in channel width that occurred during the pre-augmentation period has been maintained.

 E.5 What is our overall assessment of the performance of the sediment augmentation management experiment?

-Augmentation operations reduced annual bed erosion in the J2 Return Channel by approximately 20,000–40,000 CY (45%–60%) which is consistent with the 35,000 CY increase in sediment transported out of the augmentation area following augmentation operations.
+Augmentation operations reduced annual bed erosion in the J2 Return Channel by approximately 20,000–40,000 yd3 (45%–60%) which is consistent with the 35,000 yd3 increase in sediment transported out of the augmentation area following augmentation operations.
 Nonetheless, we observe continued incision and planform change midway down the J2 Return Channel (Station 70,000).
 In the absence of augmentation, we would expect bed erosion in the J2 Return Channel to return to pre-augmentation levels and for incision and planform change to accelerate near Station 70,000.
 We are unable to predict short term changes in the rate of incision because:

 The absence of detailed thalweg elevation data during the pre-augmentation period (no topobathymetric LiDAR) prevented a detailed analysis of thalweg incision rates immediately prior to augmentation.